The History of Getronics

 From 2007 – 2012 Getronics was part of KPN.
 Today, the two organisations remain partners in the Getronics Workspace Alliance (GWA), a Global ICT alliance which was founded in 2009 by Getronics and 6 other regional IT Champions in North America, Asia, Europe and the Middle East.
 Today, there are 9 members in the GWA which collectively form the 3rd largest workspace services provider in the world (Ovum, 2012).

 On May 1st 2012, Getronics became part of the AURELIUS Group, an industrial holding company headquartered in Munich, Germany.
 AURELIUS had also acquired Thales in Spain and Argentina earlier in 2012, which has been rebranded to Connectis and is now a key member of the Getronics family.
 In late 2013 the Getronics family acquired NEC Enterprise Solutions in the UK and Spain to further grow its UC services business.

-AURELIUS has continued to add other ICT companies to their growing portfolio: Steria Iberica in Spain (2013), Telvent in Spain and South America (2014) (both IT consulting companies); and recently Individual Desktop Solutions (IDS) from T-Systems in Germany, which will join the Getronics family.
+AURELIUS has continued to add other ICT companies to their growing portfolio: Steria Iberica in Spain (2013), Telvent in Spain and South America (2014) (both IT consulting companies); and recently Individual Desktop Solutions (IDS) from T-Systems in Germany.